ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-dns.md

    ```
    {: codeblock}

-2. Create `A records` for your previously created Zone `vmware.ibmcloud.local` using the following CLI command:
+2. To create `A records` for your previously created Zone `vmware.ibmcloud.local`, you can use the following CLI command (modify the 'NAME' and 'IP_ADDRESS' accordingly):

    ```sh
    ibmcloud dns resource-record-create $VMWARE_DNS_ZONE --type A --name NAME --ipv4 IP_ADDRESS